IRC with SSL and OTR Encryption

 /otr auth wolfbrigade

-If you both type the same band name, you can assume that person is really your friend.
+If you both type the same band name, you can assume that the person is really your friend.

 2. Ask a question to verify if the other person can answer correctly.